ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

+Q.
-2. 1.
-Given a function $f(x)$ and a point a, define the instantaneous rate of change of
+1. Given a function $f(x)$ and a point a, define the instantaneous rate of change of
 $f(x)$ at $a$.
 2. What other commonly used alternative name does the instantaneous rate of change have?
 3. Given a function $f (x)$ and a point a, define the tangent line of $f (x)$ at a.

 <details><summary><b>Answer</b></summary>